Every Elementary Higher Topos has a Natural Number Object: Introduction

-One of the first results students learn in a standard algebraic topology course is that $\pi_1(S^1) = \mathbb{Z}$.
-As a matter of fact we can compute the loop space and show $\ds \Omega S^1 = \mathbb{Z}$.
+One of the first results students learn in a standard algebraic topology course is that $\pi_1(S^1) = \mathbb{Z}$ \cite{hatcher2002algebraictopology}.
+As a matter of fact we can compute the {\it loop space} and show $\ds \Omega S^1 = \mathbb{Z}$.
 From a categorical perspective this result should be surprising.
-Recall that a loop space is the following pullback.
+Recall that a loop space is the following pullback

 Thus the result is saying that the finite limit of a finite CW-complex ($S^1$ has two cells) is an infinite CW-complex.
 Such a thing would never happen in sets.
 The finite limit of finite sets is always finite.
 The implication is that the higher homotopical structure in finite spaces is implicitly infinite and the loop space construction makes that explicit.

-An {\it elementary higher topos} is an $(\infty,1)$-category that generalizes the category of spaces \cite{Ra18b}.
-However, as the word elementary suggests, it does not have any infinite constructions as part of its definition.
-In particular, it only has finite limits and colimits as part of the definition.
-The goal of this paper is to show that similar to spaces an elementary higher topos is inherently infinite and we can recover infinite structures just starting with finite ones, similar to the way we recovered $\mathbb{Z}$ from $S^1$.

-Concretely we want to achieve this by proving that every elementary higher topos has a {\it natural number object}.
-A natural number object gives us a way to make inductive and infinite arguments using elementary language.
-For example, in the classical setting of an elementary topos we can use natural number objects to construct free monoids and other free algebras, without assuming that any infinite colimits exist \cite[Subsection D5.3]{Jo03}.

-Another motivation for our focus on natural number objects comes from {\it homotopy type theory}.
-Thanks to work by Shulman we know that we can construct a natural number object in the setting of homotopy type theory (for an intuitive argument see \cite{Sh17} and for a proof in Coq see \cite{ShGit}).
-There has long been a conjectured connection between homotopy type theory and elementary higher topos theory and the construction of a natural number object takes one further step in better understanding this connection.

-The goal is to combine some ideas from algebraic topology and homotopy type theory to provide an independent proof that every elementary higher topos has a natural number object.
+The seemingly innocuous result has wide ranging logical consequences.